superfly/docs/blueprints/sticky-sessions.html.md

 The key code here appears directly after the `// Make sessions sticky` comment.

-If the `FLY_MACHINE_ID` environment variable is not set, this code is not running on a Fly.io machine, and this middleware immediately exits.
+If the `FLY_MACHINE_ID` environment variable is not set, this code is not running on a Fly.io Machine, and this middleware immediately exits.

-If the `fly-machine-id` cookie is not set, then this presumably is the first request of a session, and the cookie is set in order to ensure that future requests are routed to the same destination.
+If the `fly-machine-id` cookie is not set, then this presumably is the first request of a session, and the cookie is set to ensure that future requests are routed to the same destination.

-If the cookie does not match the environment variable, then a response containing a `Fly-Replay` header is created.
-This will cause the Fly.io proxy to replay the request to the desired machine.
+If the cookie does not match the environment variable, then a response containing a `Fly-Replay` header is created, which triggers the Fly Proxy to replay the request to the desired Machine.

 If none of these conditions is satisfied, the middleware passes on the request to the next handler.